Arebhashe dialect: History

-Arebhashe has a history of approximately 500 years.
 According to linguistic scientists, it is very close to the Badaga language in the Dravidian language.
 There was a time when Vokkaliga Gowda came from Iguru and started living in Dakshina Kannada and Kodagu district, also Kasaragod District of Kerala State.
-Many of these families settled in Kodagu from the time of Talakadu Gangas (200–1004 CE).
-Then they migrated to Coorg (Kodagu) from Mangalore-Udupi (Dakshina Kannada-Udupi) region, to settle among the Canarese Tulu speaking people.
+They migrated to Coorg (Kodagu) from Mangalore-Udupi (Dakshina Kannada-Udupi) region, to settle among the Canarese Tulu speaking people.
 And different communities in this region speak Arebhashe as a communication language.

+Arebhashe-speaking people in Sulya Taluk are bilingual with Tulu.

 Geographic distribution

-Arebhashe mainly concentrated in the state of Karnataka.
+Arebhashe is mainly concentrated in the state of Karnataka.
 There are more than five hundred thousand people speaking Arebhashe in Dakshina Kannada, Kodagu districts in Karnataka and Kasaragod in Kerala are the districts where Arebhashe speaking people live for centuries.
 They are now spread all over India, especially in metropolitan cities of Mumbai, Bengaluru, and other industrial and business centers.
 Arebhashigas are also in large numbers in countries like the United States of America, the United Kingdom, United Arab Emirates, GCC countries and other places outside India.

 Grammar

 The accepted word order of Arebhashe is SOV (subject-object-verb), same as of Kannada languages.
-This language has less breathy letters.
-This is one of the specialties of the Dravidian Language.
-There is a very close connection to Kundagannada and Havaika Kannada.
+This language lacks aspirated consonants.
+This is core aspects of the majority of Dravidian languages that set them apart from Indo-Aryan language such Hindi, Marathi, etc. There is a very close connection to Kundagannada and Havigannada dialect.
 The gender distinction in Arebhashe is as similar to Brahui, a member of the North Dravidian linguistic system.
 There is no female gender distinction and no difference in the plural masculine, neuter gender.
 Arebhashe is different from the Kannada language and has difficult to understand accent and words because of its special vowels and colloquialism.
+Arebhashe is also influenced and got words from Southwestern languages such as Tulu and Malayalam.